-Organisational changes were also made in 2018 in order to further increase the effectiveness of our sustainability management.
-The areas of occupational safety, energy management and environmental protection were merged into the newly created EHS (Environment Health and Safety) department.
+In the last two years, both organisational changes and staff increases have been implemented to make our sustainability management even more effective.
+The areas of occupational safety, energy management and environmental protection were merged into the newly created EHS (Environment, Health and Safety) department.
 Since the energy management has already been certified since 2014, we are currently working in the field of occupational safety on the certification with seal of quality of the BG RCI (Trade Association Raw Materials and Chemical Industry).
 In the medium term, we also strive for the introduction and certification of an integrated management system.